SCAVENGER AI

 Overview

-If the mathematical signatures related to a concept can be identified by SCAVENGER, it means that the concept exist in the model, and can be outputted by the model.
-At this point the customer can proceed to "patch" his/her model to block or remove that unwanted capability.
+When the mathematical signatures related to a undesirable concept are identified, the customer can proceed to "patch" (block or remove) that unwanted feature/functionality.
 To block that unwanted functionality, SCAVENGER uses a novel technique to nullify or block them via targeted fine tuning-based patching.
 This involves removing the properties that made that concept localizable or identifiable within the model.
-Doing this involves smoothing out the density of the dominant axes of that concept across other axes group.
-This essentially prevents the LLM from outputing anything that carries that concept since it has been removed from the model.
+Doing this involves smoothing out the density of the dominant axes of corresponding linear combinations.
+This essentially prevents the LLM from outputing anything that carries that concept.

 Process